The Best Homemade Stuffing Recipe

 Instructions

-• Preheat the oven to 300°F. Place cubed pieces of Texas toast on a non-stick cookie sheet/ baking pan and bake until dry and crispy.
-Stir occasionally, every 8-10 minutes.
-This may take 40-60 minutes to toast 1 whole loaf of Texas toast.
-Cool completely.
-Place in a large bowl to be coated with seasoning.
+• Preheat the oven to 300°F. Place cubed pieces of bread on a baking sheet and bake until dry and crispy.
+Stir occasionally, every 8 to 10 minutes.
+This may take 40 to 60 minutes to toast the whole loaf.
+Place bread cubes in a large bowl and set aside to cool.

 • Pour the vegetable and butter mixture over the toasted bread cubes and toss to coat.
-Add the salt, pepper, sage and parsley to season and toss bread cubes once more.
+Add the salt, pepper, sage, and parsley, and toss bread cubes once more.

-• In a separate small bowl whisk the eggs until well broken up.
-Pour the eggs over the bread evenly.
+• In a separate small bowl whisk the eggs until well beaten.
+Pour the eggs over the bread as evenly as you can.
 Then pour the chicken broth evenly over the bread cubes.
 Stir/ toss gently to coat all the bread cubes without breaking down their shape.
+If you like your stuffing more moist, you can add up to 1/2 a cup more broth if desired.
+I personally usually add a little more broth!

-• Place the cubed bread mixture in a greased 2 quart casserole dish.
+• Place the cubed bread mixture in a greased 9×13 casserole dish.
 Cover with tin foil.
+If you are not ready to bake it yet, refrigerate for up to 24 hours before baking.

-• Place on the middle rack of the oven at 350°F and bake for 30 minutes.
+• Bake on the middle rack of the oven at 350°F for 30 minutes.
 Uncover and bake for an additional 10 to 15 minutes, until browned on top.
+Serve immediately!

 Notes

-• Can I Use an Air Fryer?
-Toasting the cubed Texas toast can also be done in an air fryer.
+Can I Use an Air Fryer?
+Toasting the cubed bread can also be done in an air fryer.
 Just place the cubes in the basket on 300°F and – every 5 minutes – toss or stir the cubes until dried and crispy.
-Should take about 10 to 12 minutes per batch.
-1 load of Texas toast would usually be 2-3 batches depending on the size of your air fryer.
+Should take about 6 to 8 minutes per batch.

 Serving: 1, Calories: 82kcal, Carbohydrates: 9g, Protein: 4g, Fat: 4g, Saturated Fat: 1g, Polyunsaturated Fat: 2g, Cholesterol: 73mg, Sodium: 372mg, Fiber: 1g, Sugar: 3g